 After 8 trips in the city, I try to venture out the main tourist areas and explore the real Paris; the one where people actually live, go to the cinéma, or have an apéro en terrasse in the afternoon.
 So naturally, I barely ever go to Montmartre anymore, because no one actually lives there.

 And upon scouting locations on Instagram, I stumbled upon this adorable rainbow-coloured city in what is otherwise a typically Haussmann-beige city.
-Welcome to Rue Crémieux!
+Welcome to what is arguably the most beautiful street in Paris, rue Crémieux!

 Not without a striking resemblance to London’s Notting Hill, rue Crémieux.
 I tried to find out why the city is so colourful, thinking that there must be a reason why it is so vastly different from the rest of the city’s.
 But I couldn’t find anything.